If you came to this page directly, you might wish to read a page with an introduction to this section first.

 Caliph Walid II had a very poor reputation among the most pious Muslims because of his dissolute lifestyle and his drinking.
 The design of the main hall of the palace, which most likely was where the Caliph had in mind to place his throne, indicates he regarded himself as a Byzantine emperor, disregarding the Muslim call for simplicity.
 The hall is divided into three naves, it is preceded by an arch and it ends with an apse, all features which can be found in early churches as at S. Prassede in Rome.

-Details of the outer and inner arches (another detail can be seen in the image used as background for this page)
+Details of the arches (another detail can be seen in the image used as background for this page)

-The decoration of the hall was entrusted to Byzantine sculptors and it recalls similar works at Qalb Lozeh and St. Simeon's Martyrion in northern Syria.
-Sculptors used drills much more than chisels.
-The decoration included mythological animals (some of which belonging to the Persian tradition) and human beings.
+The decoration of the hall was entrusted to Byzantine sculptors and it recalls similar works at Qalb Lozeh and St. Simeon's Martyrion in Northern Syria.
+These sculptors used drills much more than chisels.
+The decoration of the external fašade included mythological animals and human beings.
+Some of the animals belonged to the Persian tradition which initially led to attributing the palace to Sassanid King Khosrau II who invaded the country in the early VIIth century.

 Details of the reliefs on fallen architectural elements